kawilliams8/Fourteeners-api/readme.md

 Sample URL: `http://localhost:3001/api/v1/peaks/2` or `https://fourteeners-api.herokuapp.com/api/v1/peaks/2`

-Note: Any combination of details can be updated in one request.
+Note: Any combination of details can be updated in one request; only the id is required.

 Sample request: